adunning/spring-harvest/spring-harvest.rst

 | “I saw him make on Mordred with his spear,
 | And crying ‘Tide me death, betide me life,
-  He shall not live, that wrought the accursed thing,’
+| He shall not live, that wrought the accursed thing,’
 | Put a dread ending to the outworn strife.
 | I saw them fall together, and, drawn near.
 | Knew that the King was wounded unto death.

-“Then as he drew with growing pain his breath
+| “Then as he drew with growing pain his breath
-I looked, and saw a long, black barge that stole Across the waters, like a wandering soul
+| I looked, and saw a long, black barge that stole
+| Across the waters, like a wandering soul
-Returnèd from the woeful realm, to view
+| Returnèd from the woeful realm, to view
-The ancient haunts well-loved that once it knew.
+| The ancient haunts well-loved that once it knew.
-And when it touched the shallows I did bear
+| And when it touched the shallows I did bear
-The dying Arthur as he bade, and there
+| The dying Arthur as he bade, and there
-I placed him ’mid dark forms: I could not tell
+| [pg 16] I placed him ’mid dark forms: I could not tell
-Whose they might be; and wept, and breathed farewell.”
+| Whose they might be; and wept, and breathed farewell.”

-Then spake the eremite: “Beyond yon door
+| Then spake the eremite: “Beyond yon door
-There stands a chapel, ancient and weatherworn,
+| There stands a chapel, ancient and weatherworn,
-And there did worship in the days of yore
+| And there did worship in the days of yore
-The sons of kings.
+| The sons of kings.
 The night ere you came hither
-I was awakened by the sound of feet.
+| I was awakened by the sound of feet.
-And I looked forth, and saw a body borne
+| And I looked forth, and saw a body borne
-By veilèd figures straight, as they knew whither,
+| By veilèd figures straight, as they knew whither,
-In at the chapel gateway.
+| In at the chapel gateway.
 I went down
-And found that they had digged a grave, most meet
+| And found that they had digged a grave, most meet
-For one of saintly life, or king by birth:
+| For one of saintly life, or king by birth:
-They seemed some score, and by blown candles’ light
+| They seemed some score, and by blown candles’ light
-I saw that each with tears bedewed his gown
+| I saw that each with tears bedewed his gown
-Ere sank the corse into the waiting earth,
+| Ere sank the corse into the waiting earth,
-Then prayed, and so went out into the night.”
+| Then prayed, and so went out into the night.”

 | Thereon the twain arose, and went straightway
 | Toward the old, dim chapel, and beheld
 | The stone beneath whose length the body lay:
 | Kneeling they closely scanned it all, and spelled
-| Graven in golden character, “Arcturus
+| Graven in golden character, **“Arcturus
-  Rex Quondamque Futurus.”
+| Rex Quondamque Futurus.”**

 |                                 Quoth Bedivere:
 | “Thank God this voice remaineth unto us;
-  Now I do mind me of a prophecy
+| Now I do mind me of a prophecy
-  Spoken long since in some emblazoned year,
+| Spoken long since in some emblazoned year,
-  How Arthur should escape mortality
+| How Arthur should escape mortality
-  And lie beneath the hills, in cavern deep
+| And lie beneath the hills, in cavern deep
-  Or on some shore, where faery seas do break:
+| Or on some shore, where faery seas do break:
-  Around him all his warriors shall sleep,
+| Around him all his warriors shall sleep,
-  Who at a great bell’s sounding shall awake
+| Who at a great bell’s sounding shall awake
-  What time th’ old enemy spreads death and harm Thorough his ancient realm, and the last woes
+| What time th’ old enemy spreads death and harm
+| Thorough his ancient realm, and the last woes
-  Go over her; his own victorious arm
+| Go over her; his own victorious arm
-  Shall rid the stricken land of hate and foes.”
+| Shall rid the stricken land of hate and foes.”

+[pg 17]

 | So leave we them, each head inaureoled
 | With the awakening spring’s young sunlight-gold.